 The Board is guided by a formal Board Charter approved by the Board.
 The Board Charter sets out the composition, roles, functions, responsibilities and authorities of the Board and the Board Committees of the Company as well as roles and responsibilities of the Chairman of the Board, the Group Managing Director, the Senior Independent Director and the Company Secretary.
-The Charter further defines the specific responsibilities and matters reserved for the Board, delegation of authorities, commitment by the Directors, Independent Directors, tenure of Independent Directors, appointment and re-election of Directors, governance structure of Board and Board Committee, Board proceedings, financial reporting responsibilities, unrestricted rights to access to information and independent advice, Board evaluation and performance, Board remuneration, Directors' training and continuing education, general meetings and attendance and code of conduct.
+The Charter further defines the Board composition, specific responsibilities and matters reserved for the Board, governance structure, Board Committees, delegation of authorities, commitment by the Directors, Independent Directorship, tenure of Independent Directors, appointment and re-election of Directors, Board Committee, Board proceedings, financial reporting responsibilities, unrestricted rights to access to information and independent advice, Board evaluation and performance, Board remuneration, Directors' training and continuing education, investor relation and shareholders' communication policy, general meetings and attendance and code of conduct.